makrai/notes/martin21-predict-quality-NeuN-wo-train-test.md

     some/other groups gather data/develop models/use the models
 * no obvious way to define an ideal test metric
   * for many large scale, practical applications
-  * For example, models that generate fake text or conversational chatbots
+  * eg models that generate fake text or conversational chatbots
     * cluster user profiles, which are widely used in areas such as marketing
 * determining whether one has enough data for a given model
 * Methods that are developed and evaluated on any well-defined publicly